 Check out this Leaf Pick-Up Map to view the City's progress.
-This map will be updated by 5 p.m. each Thursday with red areas indicating where the City's crews have completed leaf removal.
+This map is updated at the end of each business day with red areas indicating where the City's crews have completed leaf removal.
 City staff created this map to help residents prepare as crews near their neighborhoods.

 Please note that rain can cause program delays because leaves must be dry to be picked up by the truck's vacuum.

 The City of Joplin Street Division and the Parks and Recreation Department collect leaves from Joplin residential streets starting the first Monday after Thanksgiving.

 To address all areas of Joplin, the City utilizes these two crews to start in outlying areas and work their way toward the center of Joplin.
 As crews work in opposite areas, they move toward the middle of town to complete the program.

 To help residents know the general order of neighborhood locations, the City has created a Residential Leaf Pick-Up Program map with neighborhood sections numbered, indicating the order of the crews’ work areas.
 By using the map, citizens can better prepare for their arrival to pick up their leaves.